The Center Staff

 As Executive Director of the St. Charles Center for Faith + Action, Paige Davis (she/her) brings a deeply personal commitment to the intersection of faith and social justice, informed by her lived experience, community work, and nonprofit leadership.

-Her journey—from a fundamentalist upbringing to global caregiving and transformative community leadership—embodies the very heart of our mission: merging spiritual teachings with the call to work for the world’s good.
 After settling in New Orleans 14 years ago, she worked across human services and education institutions, where she was introduced to anti-racism and restorative justice practices.
-She holds a Bachelor’s degree in Sociology from Louisiana State University and is currently completing her Master’s in Nonprofit Administration, further grounding her work in the theory and strategy needed to lead sustainable change.
+She holds a Bachelor degree in Sociology from Louisiana State University and a Master of Science in Nonprofit Administration, further grounding her work in the theory and strategy needed to lead sustainable change.
 She is also a proud alumna of the Greater New Orleans Foundation’s 2023 Emerging Philanthropists of New Orleans (EPNO) cohort, where she deepened her commitment to equitable giving and inclusive leadership.

 Emily Rhodes, Director of Programs and Community Engagement